StevenBlack/vocab/readme.md

 being interpreted in several ways.
 Answers that are equivocal are usually intentionally so; when someone doesn't want to commit himself, he would most likely give an equivocal answer.
 More often heard as the antonym, unequivocal, meaning "leaving no doubt."
-Pronounced eh-QUIV-AH'CULL.

 ### ergasiophobia
 Fear of, or aversion, to work.
 What Maynard G. Krebbs suffered in the Dobie Gillis show.
-If you're not too lazy to pronounce it, it's EHR-GAZ-EE-OH-FOH- BEE-A.

 ### ergodic